vivekgamingbeast/Django/README.md

 # Django
-All Django Projects new dateeee
+All Django Projects new dateeeef